bennieboj/BlishHud-Mounts/README.md

   - This must match the in-game keybind as described in [keybinds](#keybinds)

 #### Ground target actions
-In-game some actions are [ground-targetable](https://wiki.guildwars2.com/wiki/Targeting#Ground_targeting).
+In-game some actions are [ground-targetable](https://wiki.guildwars2.com/wiki/Targeting#Ground_targeting), like [Skiff](https://wiki.guildwars2.com/wiki/Summon_Skiff) and [Summon Conjured Doorway](https://wiki.guildwars2.com/wiki/Summon_Conjured_Doorway).

 When such an action is cast using a mouse action in the module via a radial or icons, it usually ends up in the wrong place.

 Since version 1.5.0 the module now keeps track of ground target actions when you use them via a radial or icons and casts them the next time you click your left mouse button.

-Currently there is no UI indication just yet.
+When active it's displayed in the [Info panel](#info-panel).

+❗ Make sure the Ground targeting option matches the one in your in-game settings.

 ### Radial Settings (2nd tab)
 Custom radial settings come in two forms: